karanpraja902/ticket-sales-microservices/README.md

 ### API Documentation

-The services User Profile, Event, and Ticket have their own OpenAPI specifications.
+The services below have their own OpenAPI specifications.
 To access the API Docs, go to the following URLs:

 | Service               | Swagger UI                                               | API Docs                                               |
 | --------------------- | -------------------------------------------------------- | ------------------------------------------------------ |